Which weed- Soursobs or Clover?

 Control: Spray with a broadleaf herbicide such as Amgrow Bindie.
 Clover can be hard to kill so be prepared to spray several times and always use a herbicide wetting agent such as Wetter and Spreader to get the best results.
 Make sure you get this weed early, before the burrs dry out and drop off into your lawn.

 Description: Soursobs only appear during the cooler months of the year.
 They also have a trifolate leaf, similar in size to clover and medic however if you look closely, you can see small, black dots on their leaves as pictured below.
 Soursobs have yellow flowers but they appear on top of a tall stem.
 When immature, they look remarkably like clover however if you pull one out, you'll notice a long, white tap root.
 This is the easiest way to tell if its a sour sob or not.

 Control: It's complicated!
 Have a read of my Soursob blog to get some ideas on how to get in front of these little blighters.

-As you can see from the photos above, all of these weeds can look very similar from above however when you pull them up and have a look at the root type, the flower type and colour and the leaves, you can start to notice the differences.
+As you can see from the photos above, all of these weeds can look very similar from above however when you pull them out and have a look at the root type, the flower type and colour and the leaf shape, you can start to notice the differences.
 Knowing what your dealing with will help you control them, especially when it comes to sour sobs.

 If you need any help or advice, give me a call on 08 8298 0555 or email me at firstname.lastname@example.org